harshilshah4251/obsidian_backup/Personal/Book Notes/The Kings of Crypto.md

 - Brian hoped thoughtful, careful legislation could bring stability to crypto markets and make it even more mainstream.
 - At one point, news went around that Vitalik had died in car crash.
 Vitalik proved he is not dead by holding up a piece of paper with number of newly minted blocks and hash which is a blockchain equivalent of holding a daily newspaper to prove he was alive.
 - ICO exit scams were very common.
+- Nathalie received a bomb threat email at CB HQ